Record Your Personal Gun Collection

 Note: In Nevada, as of January 2020, all firearms must be transferred to a new owner through a gun dealer, Exemptions exist for immediate family members.
 A few other exemptions also exist.
 Read more here.

 How do I transport the gun(s) legally?
 First be sure they are unloaded, place them in the original box, a hard case, a soft case, or anything that will protect and cushion them during transportation.
 Large bath towels or old sheets are often used for this purpose.
-Not super classy, but it does not matter - you are simply moving them from Point A to Point B, and are keeping them out of sight from prying eyes during the trip.
+Not super classy, but it does not matter.
+You are simply moving them from Point A to Point B, and are keeping them out of sight from prying eyes during the trip.

 As you can see, there are many questions and concerns, in addition to making the usual arrangements for traumatic death in the family.
 As if that wasn’t daunting, challenging, and unpleasant enough.

-Now, after filling it out, print a hard copy and put it in a file drawer.
+Now, after filling it out, print a hard copy of that form and put it in a file drawer.
 Also, save it onto a digital disc, or a thumb drive.
 Be sure that a responsible family member knows where this media is stored and that they have access to it if and when needed.
 If you lock the information away in a gun safe for which family members have no access after you pass away, all that work was futile.

 Yes, the steps outlined herein will be time consuming.
 You may know every one of your guns by heart and by sight, but the info sheet is more for your surviving family than for you.
 Be thoughtful.
 Create the records now while you can.